How To Sell on Amazon Handmade

 Amazon has strict rules about the format of the documents you upload.
 It changes regularly so it is worth looking at the current requirements on Amazon’s website.

-Currently, Amazon requires that:
+Currently Amazon requires that:

 • The name and address on your documents should match the name and address on your government ID.
 For example, if your name on your passport is Sarah Jane Smith, it should be Sarah Jane Smith on your utility bill.
 Particularly look at your address, even commas in different places in the addresses can cause issues.
 If they don’t match, you should contact your bank and utility provider to get them updated before you sign up.